Cantera/cantera-website/pages/tutorials/input-files.rst

 to either procure a new input file (there are a limited number of input files available on the web), or create a new one.

-There are three primary options for creating a new Cantera input file:
+There are several options for creating a new Cantera input file:

 .. container:: container